The GAP Generator

 If using coils & magnets I suggest Tungsten relay contacts.

-The photo to the left displays the relay. the relay plugs into this base.
+The photo to the left displays the relay base the relay plugs into this base.

 Click here for where to purchase.
 Click here to see larger photo.

-The photo to the left displays the relay.
-The relay plugs into this base.
+The photo to the left displays terminal strips.

 Click here for where to purchase.
 Click here to see larger photo.